frieser/workmux/README.md

     configured agent.
   - `focus`: Whether this pane should receive focus (default: false)
   - `split`: How to split from previous pane (`horizontal` or `vertical`)
+  - `size`: Optional absolute size in lines (for vertical splits) or cells (for horizontal splits).
+Mutually exclusive with `percentage`.
+If neither is specified, tmux splits 50/50.
+  - `percentage`: Optional size as a percentage (1-100) of the available space.
+    Mutually exclusive with `size`.
+If neither is specified, tmux splits 50/50.
 - `post_create`: Commands to run after worktree creation but before the tmux window opens.
 These block window creation, so keep them short (e.g., copying config files).